-Catherine Russell single, “I Want To Talk About You,” in celebration of Valentine’s Day and Black History Month, to benefit The Jazz Foundation of America.
+Catherine Russell to release new single, “I Want To Talk About You,” in celebration of Valentine’s Day and Black History Month, to benefit The Jazz Foundation of America.

 Billy Eckstine, the famed vocalist and orchestra leader, wrote music and lyrics to “I Want To Talk About You.”
 Eckstine’s orchestra first recorded the tune on December 5, 1944.
 His 17 piece orchestra on the recording included such luminaries as Dizzy Gillespie, Art Blakey, and Dexter Gordon, arranged by Tadd Dameron and released as a single in 1945.